lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** Instant or 5 minutes (concentration)
 **Resist:** Willpower

-Allows you to read the active thoughts of another creature without them knowing you are doing so.
+Allows you to read the active thoughts of another creature.
 You may also choose to read their deep thoughts and memories, but if you do, the target will know you are in their mind.
 The target may only resist the spell if they know that their thoughts are being read, and may do so at any time (once per round).

-***Critical:*** Allows you to read deep thoughts without alerting the target to your presence.
+***Critical:*** Allows you to read deep thoughts without the target knowing.
+***Success:*** Allows you to read only the active thoughts.
-***Graze:*** The target will know you are reading their thoughts.
+***Graze:*** Allows you to read only the active thoughts but the target will know what you are doing.

 ## Enhance

 **Specializations:** Air (Dexterity), Earth (Strength), Enchantment, Fire (Resolve), Harmony, Water (Intelligence)
-**Difficulty:** 19 (Challenging)
+**Difficulty:** 14 (Challenging)

-**Mana Cost:** 4
+**Mana Cost:** 3
 **Action Speed:** Standard

 **Range:** 6m